 Do I need to make a restaurant reservation when eating out in Japan?

 As in much of the rest of the world, a good rule of thumb is: if it looks fancy, book a table.
-This is especially true in big cities like Tokyo and Osaka.
-So if you have your eye on one of Tokyo’s surprisingly affordable Michelin-starred joints, best make that reservation, and stat.
+This is especially true if you have your eye on one of Tokyo’s surprisingly affordable Michelin joints.
+Even on weekdays and national holidays, it’s better to book — Tokyo is a big city, after all, and there are a good many other people who want to eat out too.

-Generally speaking, if you’re planning to go to one of the following types of restaurants, you don’t need a reservation, and can just roll right in:
+If you’re planning to go to one of the following types of restaurants, you don’t need to make a booking.
+In fact, some of them might not even take reservations.
+So you can just roll right in (unless it’s busy, then you might need to wait in line for a while):

 - Family restaurants like Denny’s, Saizeriya and Gusto